Life Insurance Questions

 Who needs life insurance?

-If there are people who depend on you financially, such as a spouse, children, a business partner or elderly relatives, then having life insurance can protect them if they can no longer depend on your earnings.
+If people depend on you financially, such as a spouse, children, a business partner or elderly relatives, having life insurance can protect them if they can no longer depend on your earnings.

 How much life insurance do I need?